Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * N = No effort to change, refine, or contribute to documentation.
   * I = Very short or vague description of documentation
   * A = Conveys information accurately and descriptively enough for everyone to understand
   * G = Well thought-out and descriptive documentation and definitions so everyone can be well informed
-  * E = A very structured and detailed outlining of all of the elements in the software system.
+  * E = A very structured and detailed outlining of all of the elements in a software system.
 * Software architecture
   * N = No carefully thought-out contribution to the layout of the Project
   * I = Very little amount of shape to the architecture to the Project